popularrobotics/Get_Your_Feet_Wet_with_Robotics_and_AI/README.md

 # Get Your Feet Wet with Robotics and AI
-This is a free course provided by Popular Robotics Inc, with tutorials, code examples and exercises.
-If you're curious about robotics &amp; AI, this is a perfect place to start!
+This is a free course (W0) provided by Popular Robotics Inc. This repository hosts all the code needed for the course, and you can installed them on a compatible robot.
+For complete course with tutorials, code examples and exercises, check out our course platform [Robociti](www.robociti.com) :D If you're curious about robotics &amp; AI, this is a perfect place to start!
 It's fun!